FemiAzteco/azteco_unity_package/README.md

 ### Testing & Data specifics

-- On average, an API call takes 3 seconds.
-Make sure you **set a manual delay** when setting the data using a coroutine.
-- The "NULL" values returned in *Verify voucher status* are returned **as strings, not null**.
+- The "NULL" values returned in *Verify voucher status* are returned **as Strings, not null**.
 - unique_id, voucher_code and reference_code must be stored as **Strings**.
+- when calculating bitcoin amounts, it is advised to calculate the values **as decimals, not floats,** as floats are not accurate when calcuating small decimal values.